MG Q-type

 Probably only eight were made (Michael Sedgwick states nine) as the car was expensive at £550–£650, and the rigid-axle chassis had difficulty in dealing with the power of the engine.
 The single-seat version achieved a lap speed of 122 mi/h at Brooklands race track driven by George Harvey-Noble, and the two-seater was capable of 120 mi/h.

+Many "specials" have been built on T-type chassis to mimic the style of the Q-type body.